zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 # On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem
-@ Zhongzhu Chen (zhongzhc@umich.edu), Marcia Fampa, Jon Lee This project includes the data, results, plots for paper "On computing with some convex relaxations for the maximum-entropy sampling problem"."
+@ Zhongzhu Chen (zhongzhc@umich.edu), Marcia Fampa (fampa@cos.ufrj.br), Jon Lee (jonxlee@umich.edu).
+This project includes the data, results, plots for: "On computing with some convex relaxations for the maximum-entropy sampling problem," INFORMS Journal on Computing (in press).

 [TOC]